The best apps to learn French in 2025

 The short answer: It depends on your goal.
 Want to speak confidently in real conversations?
 You need an app with pronunciation feedback and conversational practice.
 Prefer grammar drills?
 Look elsewhere.

 Below, you'll find honest comparisons based on real testing, including what each app does well and where it falls short.
-(Spoiler: No app is perfect, including mine.)
+(Spoiler: No app is perfect.)

 I tested each of these French learning apps for at least 2 weeks, focusing on what matters most for adult learners who want to actually speak French: